-The consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries Sangoma Technologies Inc., Sangoma US Inc., and Sangoma Technologies Private Limited.
+The consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries Sangoma Technologies Inc. (Canada), Sangoma US Inc. (United States), Sangoma Technologies US Inc. (United States), VoIP Supply LLC (United States), Sangoma Technologies Ltd. (Ireland), Sangoma HK Ltd. (Hong Kong) and Sangoma Technologies Private Limited (India).

-Subsidiaries are entities controlled by the Company.
-Control is defined as the power to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
+Subsidiaries are entities controlled by the Company where control is defined as the power to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
 Subsidiaries are included in the consolidated financial statements from the date control is obtained until the date control ceases.
 All intercompany balances, transactions, income and expenses have been eliminated on consolidation.